yangshiteng/DS00-Machine-Learning-Fundamentals/README.md

 - 3. Bagging
 - In machine learing terminology, the difference in fits between testing and training data sets is called variance (or variation)
 - The inability for a machine learing model to capture the true relationship in training dataset is called bias
+- Bias in machine learning terminology is a metric to evaluate the model performance in training dataset
+- Variance in machine learning terminology is a metric to compare the model performance in training and testing dataset
+- Good model should have both low bias and low variance
 - Note that, the bias and variance definition in Statistics is different from the one of Machine Learning

 # Cross Validation